framaRAMA/framarama/README.md

 ## ☯ Final notes

-This project was born because we all have large collection of photo but don't regularly look at them to benefit.
+This project was born because we all have large collections of photos but don't regularly look at them to benefit.
 Maybe we have some photos in some photo frames on walls or we have some of them in paper albums.
-But how often do we look at them to enjoy the memory?
+But how often do we look at them to enjoy the memories?

-With this project you can resurrect you memories by showing your photos on a digital photo frame.
+With this project you can resurrect your memories by showing your photos on a digital photo frame.

 If you like this project, please [donate](https://www.paypal.com/donate?hosted_button_id=5TDSCVP5X7QFA).
 Thanks!